malone46/OmnibusVita/README.md

 # Omnibus Vita
 Omnibus for the Playstation Vita.
-(Demo)
+(Free Demo)
 Expect bad performances because of physic.
 There should not be crash.